ItsTaconator/smartcalc/README.md

 - line references (using the result from a specific expression in a different one)

 ## Usage
-Download binary and run it, or clone the repo and build it with cargo
+Download binary for your respective architecture and operating system then run it, or clone the repo and build it with `cargo`

 Type `help` to get help, or `features` to view features